NextLevelBERT: Masked Language Modeling with Higher-Level Representations for Long Documents: Results

 \paragraph{Masking Rate} \citet{wettig-etal-2023-mask} found that BERT's original masking rate of 15\% is not optimal for many pretraining scenarios.
 They recommend masking more tokens the larger the model is and exclusively replacing tokens with a mask token instead of also retaining the original token or replacing it with a random one at a certain chance.
 To verify if these findings translate to NextLevelBERT, we compare BERT's original masking strategy versus the recommendations by \citet{wettig-etal-2023-mask} with masking rates between 15-40\%.
 We train the models for 20 epochs on books3 and show the results in \autoref{table:design_experiments}.
 The different masking rates show mixed results, which are dependent on the task.
 Interestingly, using only the mask token as replacement for prediction targets had a destructive effect on our model's downstream performance, preventing it from learning useful representations.

 \paragraph{Token-Pretrained vs Random Initialization}

 To measure the effect of initializing NextLevelBERT with the chunk encoder weights, we train two versions of the same model, one initialized with the weights of the sentence encoder and one with random initialization.
 We compare their downstream performance in \autoref{table:design_experiments}.
 For the MuLD-Movie and the QuALITY tasks, the model with random initialization does not score above chance level.
-On BookSum it is able to reach scores comparable to the weaker baselines in \autoref{table:main_results}, which shows that this version can still capture some general document-level semantics despite failing on tasks that require more specific information.
+On BookSum it also underperforms, indicating that it was not able to learn meaningful representations.
 Together, these results reveal that initializing NextLevelBERT with the chunk encoder weights is essential to its downstream capabilities.